GitPatrick1/Library-Management-Software/README.md

 Windows:
-To install Tkinter on Windows, use the following command: pip install tk
+To install Tkinter on Windows, use the following command:

+'pip install tk'

 Linux:
-To install Tkinter on Linux, use the following command: sudo apt-get install python3-tk
+To install Tkinter on Linux, use the following command:

+'sudo apt-get install python3-tk'

 Feel free to explore and use the code, which is provided in both English and Italian versions.